vultorio67/John/README.md

 1) Install anaconda : https://www.anaconda.com/products/individual
 2) Open anaconda prompt and create new environment <conda create --name YOURNAME python=PYTHON_VERSION> and activate it < conda activate YOURNAME>
 3) Verify that you have install cmake and visual studio c++ dev
-3) Install library, to do that cd the anaconda command prompt to install folder < cd INSTALL_FOLDER > and type < pip install -r requirements.txt >
+4) Install library, to do that cd the anaconda command prompt to install folder < cd INSTALL_FOLDER > and type < pip install -r requirements.txt >
+5) Open anaconda navigator and go to your environment name, select ALL and search dlib and pyaudio and install it.
+6) Type in command prompt pip install face_recognition

+Now you are normally able to lauche john.

+The command to start john is <python main.py> if you use anaconda and if you use simple python it is <py main.py>